 This workshop brings together CSOs representatives from Romania and candidates in the European Parliament elections from different EU Member States in a true agora-style debate.
 Some insights of the debate: Why young generations are more reluctant in taking part in traditional forms of political participation but instead they are ready to join demonstrations?
 What are their main expectations from the future European Parliament?
 Are the new civic movements the actors of change in Europe?
 How citizens can better organise themselves in order to enhance their participation in politics and in the decision-making process?
 Can a civic movement influence political movements while maintaining its “civic” core?

 Questions and Interventions from:

-Civic and political activists: Representatives of Geeks for Democracy, Declic, Initiative Romania, the Association for Community Relations
+Civic, political activists, journalists: Representatives of Geeks for Democracy, Declic, Initiative Romania, the Association for Community Relations

 Co-organisers: Romanian Centre for European Policies (CRPE)